 Mullins greets me with enthusiasm, sliding back a gate stamped with his name.
-A statue of Zeus looks down mutely from brick frontage.
+A statue of Apollo looks down mutely from brick frontage.
 Paving stones guide us to a koi pond fed by a gentle, trickling cascade.
 Constructing this oasis in the middle of the city has taken decades of work, salvaging beauty from the detritus of neglected property.

 Looming in the background is the nucleus of the property, a converted cottonseed oil warehouse that serves as his capacious studio space.
-This vaulted tin and wood structure and the lawn sprawling out behind it have become the sites of a quiet revolution, where Mullins is fashioning a life and a body of work that challenges the dominant paradigm of artistic success.
+This vaulted tin and iron structure and the lawn sprawling out behind it have become the sites of a quiet revolution, where Mullins is fashioning a life and a body of work that challenges the dominant paradigm of artistic success.
 He’s piloting a disruptive startup, one that positions the artist as an entrepreneur and trades in a very different kind of currency than the art world recognizes.
 The path Mullins is carving represents a stark alternative to the way we see the artist in the contemporary world.

 Fine art is a business that profits by concealing its infrastructure, commodifying authenticity, and restricting admission.
 At the pinnacle of “success” stand contemporary artists whose names fetch millions at galleries and auction houses: Koons, Prince, Hirst, Murakami, and so on.
 Their work attracts buyers not only for its aesthetic merit but also for its market performance.
 Caveats apply, but investing in the right kind of art reaps lucrative dividends.